anujdutt9/Decentralized-Applications/Simple Auction/README.md

-# simple_auction
+# Simple Auction
-This is the code for "Simple Auction" by Siraj Raval
+This is the code for "Simple Auction" by Siraj Raval's DAPPS course.

-## Changes
-I added two js files in order to make it work.

 ## Overview